 Speeding and Accidents

 What is the worst consequence of speeding?
-If you answered fatalities you are correct.
-According to the National Highway Traffic Safety Administration (NHTSA), 33 percent of fatal crashes are the result of speeding.
+If you answered fatalities, you are correct.
+According to the National Highway Traffic Safety Administration (NHTSA), 33 percent of fatal crashes result from speeding.
 Speeding also lands in the number three spot for leading contributing factors for traffic accidents.

 While there is never a good reason to put yourself and others in the way of jeopardy, there are common reasons people speed.
 The top reasons people speed include: